Blacksujit/ChatSphere/README.md

 <img src="https://media.giphy.com/media/iIqmM5tTjmpOB9mpbn/giphy.gif" width="300" alt="Global Technology">

-The Taipy News & Affairs Chatbot is more than a technological innovation; it's a new way to engage with the world.
+The Chatsphere News & Affairs Chatbot is more than a technological innovation; it's a new way to engage with the world.
 Whether you're a tech aficionado, a news enthusiast, or simply curious about global affairs, this chatbot is designed to enrich your understanding and enhance your daily life.

 Join us on this journey to redefine how we access and interact with information.
 The world is at your fingertips—let the Taipy News & Affairs Chatbot be your guide.